jeromeetienne/learningthreejs.com-backup/source/_posts/2012-02-06-live-video-in-webgl.markdown

 [mediastream API](https://dvcs.w3.org/hg/audio/raw-file/tip/streams/StreamProcessing.html).
 After that, we gonna map this video to a normal texture.
 And we will be done !
-It is that simple, so let's get started.
+It is that simple, now let's get started.

 ## Let's create the video element